-Our board of directors held nine regular and special meetings in fiscal year 2012.
-Each director attended at least 75% of all meetings of the board of directors held during fiscal year 2012.
+Our board of directors held nine regular and special meetings in fiscal year 2013.
+During their respective terms of service, each director attended at least 75% of all meetings of the board of directors and the committees on which they served, which were held during fiscal year 2013.
 Under our corporate governance guidelines, directors are expected to be active and engaged in discharging their duties and to keep themselves informed about our business and operations.
-Directors are also expected to make every effort to attend our annual meeting of stockholders, all meetings of the board of directors and all meetings of the committees on which they serve.
+Directors are also expected to try to attend our annual meeting of stockholders, all meetings of the board of directors and all meetings of the committees on which they serve.